Basic CARE OF THE Intact PENIS

 It's so Easy!

-How do you care for an intact penis?
+How do you care for the intact penis of a baby or child?

 Is it Really that Easy?